mui/material-ui/docs/pages/blog/mui-core-v5.md

 Bonus point, we run [React v18](https://github.com/reactwg/react-18) (unreleased) in a nightly build, in strict mode, without any test failures.

-> ⚠️ `@mui/styles` is not compatible with strict mode nor concurrent mode.
+> ⚠️ `@mui/styles` is not compatible with strict mode nor concurrent features.

 ## A new product line: X